 - Store tightly covered in a cool, dry area for up to 3-4 days.

-Recipe from Cinnamon Spice & Everything Nice.
+Recipe from the retired food blog Cinnamon Spice & Everything Nice.